NET-BYU/networking-course/_labs/concurrent-http-server.md

 ## Submission

-To submit your code, push it to your Github repository.
-Tag the commit you want to be graded with a tag named `final`.
+To submit your code, upload it to Gradescope.

 ## Resources